Here’s a quick, biased history of my adult life.

 With James Barnes and other friends, we built the first and second election integrity war rooms to monitor and protect the US midterms and Brazilian presidential election.
 It was intense.

 Sarah and I became a solid item by February.
 She stayed with me over the summer, and I visited her in Philly as often as I could.
 Serapeum moved again to a new, more permanent home — 24th street.

 In 2019, I made some moves.
 I started working closely with Matt Wilde.
 I decided to move to greater Boston to live with Sarah, who was going to start the Climenko Fellowship at Harvard Law.
 For a little while, my sister Talie lived with me at Serapeum while Mek and Ariel temporarily moved to Atlanta.

 I moved to Somerville.
 I started working on Presto.
 It was amazing to work on a heavy-duty, infrastructural piece of open source software.

 The news got worse.
 I left Facebook.
 It was a hard decision.

-Now it’s 2020.
-You can see what I’m up to lately here, on my projects page.
+Now it’s 2021.
+You can see what I’m up to lately here, on my now page.